EUDAT-B2STAGE/http-api/docs/quick_start.md

 ## other operations

-More helpers in debugging/developing the project
+Here we have more informations for further debugging/developing the project

 ### launch interfaces